 A historical place and a great place to take photos, the Umberto I Gallery is the ideal setting for a striking picture to add to your Instagram profile!
 The work of the great Luigi Vanvitelli rivals its Milanese twin in majesty.

-One subject you can't miss for your shots is its glass dome and marble interior, which catch the right light and refine its details.
-The flooring inside the gallery dots with the Rose of the Zodiac signs, so another great idea is to take a selfie of your zodiac sign.
+The flooring inside the gallery is made more precious by the Rose of the Zodiac signs, so another great idea is to take a selfie of your zodiac sign.

 9. Piazza del Plebiscito

-From Masaniello's riots to concert events, Piazza del Plebiscito is one of Italy's most prominent squares and one of the most Instagrammable places in Naples.
-It is a picturesque place that will turn out to be the right one, whichever angle you point at your lens.
-On one side of the square is the Church of San Francesco e Paolo, with its imposing white colonnade, and on the other side is the main facade of the Palazzo Reale with its historic clock.
+From Masaniello's riots to concert events, Piazza del Plebiscito is one of Italy's most prominent squares and one of the most Instagrammable places in Naples in 2025.
+It is a picturesque place that will turn out to be the right one, whichever angle you point your lens.
+On one side of the square is the Church of San Francesco di Paola, with its imposing white colonnade, and on the other side is the main facade of the Palazzo Reale with its historic clock.

 8. Piazza Municipio and Maschio Angioino